sanjanagpatil/PRODIGY_WD_01/README.md

 Your website will open in the browser and be fully functional.

 📁 Project Files

-index.html – The main webpage structure.
+1.index.html – The main webpage structure.

-styles.css – Contains all the styling and design elements.
+2.styles.css – Contains all the styling and design elements.

-script.js – JavaScript file for scroll animations and mobile menu toggle.
+3.script.js – JavaScript file for scroll animations and mobile menu toggle.

 📱 Key Features